Medical Billing

 1. Professional Medical Billing: This type of billing is used by individual healthcare providers, such as physicians, dentists, and chiropractors, to bill for services they provide to patients.

-2. Institutional Medical Billing: This type of billing is used by hospitals, clinics, and other healthcare facilities to bill for services provided to patients.
+2. Institutional Medical Billing: Hospitals, clinics, and other healthcare facilities use this type of billing to bill for services provided to patients.

 3. Medicare Billing: This type of billing is used specifically for billing services to Medicare, a federal health insurance program for people over 65 years of age or with certain disabilities.